-Any member of the SUA community can file a report with the Office of Dean of Students.
-At SUA, all SUA's faculty and staff,\ except for the counselor, are designated as 'responsible employees.'
+Any member of the SUA community can file a report with the Office of the Dean of Students.
+At SUA, all SUA's faculty and staff^{}, except for Counseling Services staff, are designated as "responsible employees".
 This means that if a student or any member of SUA community reveals potential sexual misconduct/Title IX violations to any SUA staff or faculty, it is the responsibility of that staff or faculty to report the incident immediately to the Dean of Students/Title IX Deputy Coordinator who will then take appropriate actions.
-If a student wishes to discuss the incident in complete confidence, s/he should report to the counselor. \SUA staff does not include 3rd party vendor employees such as facilities or dining services staff.

-In addition, it is the victim's rights to notify law enforcement and to be assisted by University officials in doing so.
-Thus, it is the victim's right to decide whether or not to involve law enforcement.
-Declining the involvement of law enforcement does not prevent the victim from receiving assistance from the University.
-A victim also has the right to use the University's procedures in addition to filing a criminal complaint.
+If a student wishes to discuss the incident in complete confidence, the student should report to the counselor.
+In addition, it is the Reporting Party's right to notify law enforcement and to be assisted by University officials in doing so.
+Thus, it is the Reporting Party's right to decide whether or not to involve law enforcement.
+Declining the involvement of law enforcement does not prevent the Reporting Party from receiving assistance from the University.
+The Reporting Party also has the right to use the University's procedures in addition to filing a criminal complaint.

-Regardless of whether or not a student decides to report an incident, SUA strongly encourages students to at least meet with our campus counselor.
-All conversations with SUA's Counseling Services are held strictly confidential.
+Regardless of whether or not a student decides to report an incident, SUA strongly encourages students to at least meet with a Counseling Services staff member.
+All conversations with Counseling Services staff are held strictly confidential.